 Phone: (641) 628-5195

 Associate head coach

-After 18 seasons as a highly successful head coach at Western Connecticut State University , Alicia O'Brien is in her eighth year as associate head coach at Central.
+After 18 seasons as a highly successful head coach at Western Connecticut State University , Alicia O'Brien is in her eighth year as associate head coach at Central, joining the Dutch staff in the fall of 2006.
 She also serves as the athletics department's associate athletics director and senior woman administrator.

 At Western Connecticut State O'Brien posted a 423-213-3 (.664) softball record, guiding the Colonials to a 28-18 mark and their eighth NCAA Division III tournament berth in 2006.
 She piloted Western Connecticut State to the NCAA finals in 2002 and her teams posted 20 or more wins 13 straight seasons, capturing Little East Conference championships three times since 2001.
 She served as the school's associate athletics director and senior woman administrator as well.